ivan-magda/neural-machine-translation/README.md

-# Language Translator (Russian - English)
+# Language Translator

-This project uses sequence to sequence model (*seq2seq*) of recurrent neural network (*RNN*) to translate any piece of Russian text to English.
+This project uses sequence to sequence model (*seq2seq*) of recurrent neural network (*RNN*) to translate any piece of English text to French.